BSski/HIVE/README.md

 Changelog:

+03.12
+- agents are DDPG instead of DQN now
+- agents have parameters which impact their actions

 21.11
-- agents now exist on 2d 43x43 plane and interact only when on the same tile
+- agents now exist on 2d 43x43 plane and interact when on the same tile
 - added visualisation done in pygame

 04.11